open/close all folders

 - Zero briefly pulls one of these on Metal Sonic at the start of their fight.
 The hosts note that his reflexes and speed are able to keep up with, if not surpass that of Metal Sonic.

 - The eponymous Samurai Jack sometimes suffers this from particularly adept opponents, such as the Minions of Seth.

 Films — Live-Action

-- A good example are the "street ninjas" from Final Fight series, Guy and Maki, in their fighting game versions (Street Fighter IV and Capcom vs. SNK 2: Mark of the Millennium, respectively).
-If well they have Meteor Moves in which they slash the opponent in air to then finish it with an Izuna Drop, none of them use sword or any cutting weapon in their attacks (or in general as characters).
+- Guy and Maki, the "street ninjas" from the Final Fight series, occasionally employ moves of this sort in some of their fighting game appearances (Street Fighter IV and Capcom vs. SNK 2: Mark of the Millennium/Street Fighter Alpha 3 respectively).
+While these are Meteor Moves in which they attack (or merely pass by) their opponent in the air to set up an Izuna Drop for the finisher, neither of them use swords or any other cutting weapons in their attacks (or in general as characters).

 - The King of Fighters XIV

-- Mai's Climax DM is similar than Choi's (described in Armed Examples) but unarmed, with her finishing by grabbing the foe between her legs and slamming them down to the ground alongside her.
+- Mai Shiranui's Climax is similar than Choi's (described in Armed Examples) but unarmed, with her finishing by grabbing the foe between her legs and slamming them down to the ground alongside her.